Kingxukai/linux/Documentation/power/energy-model.rst

 Registration of 'simple' EM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The 'simple' EM is registered using the framework helper function
+The 'simple' EM is registered using the woke framework helper function
 cpufreq_register_em_with_opp().
 It implements a power model which is tight to
 math formula::